FortiPower/PowerFGT/README.md

 ### VPN IPsec

+#### VPN IPsec Interface Phase 1

-You can create a new VPN IPsec (Interface Phase1/Phase2) `Add-FGTVpnIpsecPhase1Interface` / `Add-FGTVpnIpsecPhase2Interface`,
-retrieve its information `Get-FGTVpnIpsecPhase1Interface` / `Get-FGTVpnIpsecPhase2Interface`,
-modify its properties `Set-FGTVpnIpsecPhase1Interface` / `Set-FGTVpnIpsecPhase2Interface`
-or delete it `Remove-FGTVpnIpsecPhase1Interface` / `Remove-FGTVpnIpsecPhase2Interface`.
+You can create a new VPN IPsec (Interface Phase1) `Add-FGTVpnIpsecPhase1Interface`, retrieve its information `Get-FGTVpnIpsecPhase1Interface`, modify its properties `Set-FGTVpnIpsecPhase1Interface` or delete it `Remove-FGTVpnIpsecPhase1Interface`.

 ```powershell